yeokm1/bus-number-reader/README.md

 bus-number
 ==========

 This repository is for my team's work at the code::XtremeApps:: 2014 Hackathon.
-It comprises of both the Raspberry Pi Node.js and Python code as well as the Arduino code.
-Bear in mind this is hackathon quality code, a messy proof-of-concept.
+It comprises the Raspberry Pi Node.js and Python code,Arduino code and Android code in their respective folders  Bear in mind this is hackathon quality code, a messy proof-of-concept.

 Please read my blog post http://yeokhengmeng.com/2014/07/codextremeapps-2014-aar/ for more details